 Of course, it wasn’t exactly a brand new concept.
 Earlier that year, Topps had introduced the Super concept in baseball.
 Sadly, the idea apparently didn’t take off.
 There was another baseball set in 1971 but the concept died there, leaving the ’70 Super football set as a one-of-a-kind issue.

 The Supers weren’t sold everywhere but it isn’t known exactly where Topps distributed the white, red and green boxes that featured Len Dawson on the front.

-Each pack of Supers had just one card with the usual stick of bubble gum so a resourceful kid could thumb through packs and probably identify the player inside—an efficient way to complete the set as long as the store owner didn’t mind you pressing your fingers against the wrappers as you hogged space in front of the candy aisle.
+Each pack of Supers had just three cards with the usual stick of bubble gum so a resourceful kid could thumb through packs and probably identify at least two of the players insid—an efficient way to complete the set as long as the store owner didn’t mind you pressing your fingers against the wrappers as you hogged space in front of the candy aisle.
 Topps touted the cards on the outside of the box as “extra thick” and “king size.”
 There’s an unopened box on eBay right now.

 Checklist Chock Full of Canton

 The 1970 Super Football checklist is Hall of Famer heavy.
 In fact, over half of the 35 players were eventually elected to the Hall of Fame.
 Topps didn’t leave out many of the game’s best-known players.
 Unitas.
 Starr.
 Namath.
 Tarkenton.
 Butkus.
 Sayers…and at the time, a must-have rookie from USC named Simpson.
 The last seven cards in the set were short-printed, however, including Namath, Bob Griese and Sonny Jurgenson.